Meet Damon Rallis

 Damon has made a name for himself in the web development community as well, first building websites and managing online marketing campaigns, and later joining a local web development firm where he was immersed in all facets of online publishing, including sales, design, content management, SEO and more.

 Since 2007, Damon has continued to freelance for various individuals and companies.
 In that same year he began a new creative writing project using the moniker, “The Six-Fingered Monkey.”
 Those stories were featured on what would become a well-recognized humor website of the same name.
 In 2013, he shut down that project to focus his attention on his career in public service.
-Though he continues to serve a number of clients in a freelance capacity, most of his creative efforts are now focused on bettering his community.
+Though he continues to serve a number of clients in a freelance capacity, but most of his creative efforts are now focused on bettering his community and fighting local corruption.

 In 2015, Damon was nominated by the Southold Town Democratic Committee to run for the position of Southold Town Supervisor.
 Although he lost that election, Damon made a strong showing.

 Following the 2015 campaign, Damon remained active in the Democratic Party, serving as both a member of the Southold Town Democratic Committee and as co-president of the Southold Town Democratic Club.